ChimeraTK/GenericDeviceServer/README.md

 ### Configuring the control system

-The configuration file for the control system depends on the chosed control system adapter.
+The configuration file for the control system depends on the chosen control system adapter.
 If no file is provided, it will default to expose everything to the control system.